a-horsey/horsies-viewmodel-editor/README.md

 - Other class or weapon specific settings

 ## Instructions:
-- Download it and place it in your game's "custom" folder or "tf" folder.
+- Download it and place the main folder in your game's "custom" folder or "tf" folder.
 I suggest the "tf" folder.
 - Edit the class-specific settings files however you wish.
 I suggest using something other than standard notepad
 - Launch GENERATE.bat
 - Check [this](https://developer.valvesoftware.com/wiki/$origin) for more info on how positioning works.
 More detailed info to be added in the future.